fyzanshaik/LoreWeaver/README.md

-# Gemini Context Chat 🤖
+# LoreWeaver🧠✨ a Gemini Context Chat 🤖

 An interactive terminal-based chat interface for Google's Gemini AI that allows you to have context-aware conversations.
 Load your own dataset and chat with Gemini about it!